 The Secret of Monkey Island is a graphic adventure made by Lucasfilm Games (before changing its name to Lucasarts).
 It was originally released in 1990 for the Amiga and DOS (both the EGA and the VGA versions).
 It was re-released the next year for the Atari ST and in 1992 it was ported to the FM Towns, Macintosh and the Sega Mega-CD.
 Also in 1992, it was re-released in CD-ROM format for DOS.

 Both the FM Towns and the CD-ROM versions featured an updated interface and CD audio quality music tracks but no speech whatsoever.

 And as always, let’s first look at the cover:

 This is probably one of the most famous video game covers of all times and I can see why.
-It’s colourful, full of great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
+It’s colourful, with great imagery (that actually appears in the game) and it could perfectly be a book cover or a movie poster.
 It’s that good!
 The only nitpick I might have is that someone might get the idea of this being a serious game.
-But a closer look at the use of bright colours can, at least give the impression of a light-hearted game, in my opinion.
+But a closer look at the use of bright colours can at least give the impression of a light-hearted game, in my opinion.

 But it’s time to boot this scallywag:

 As you can see in the video, you take the role of Guybrush Threepwood, a wannabe pirate who travelled to Mêlée Island (somewhere in the Caribbean Sea) to become a full-fledged pirate during the Golden Age of Piracy.
 And during that particular quest, he finds himself embroiled in a ghost story that will take him to the eponymous Monkey Island.